Best Free Document Scanner App for iPhone in 2026 (I Tested 4)

 For Freelancers and Remote Workers

 Every receipt, every invoice, every contract -- scanned and organized by client.
 When tax season comes, you have everything in one place as searchable PDFs.
 No monthly fee cutting into your margins.
+And if you need to split a restaurant bill with a client, SnapTip handles that too.

 For Small Business Owners

 Menus, permits, inventory sheets, vendor contracts.
 A small business generates more paper than you'd think.
 Scanory handles it all without adding another subscription to your overhead.
+If you also need custom QR codes for menus or promotions, Qrra pairs well with Scanory for going fully digital.

 For Anyone Who Hates Paper